-- A grade of 5 in G10 MYP Math Extended

-- A grade of 6 in G10 MYP Math Standard

-- A grade of 5 in G10 MYP Science

-- A pass in AP PreCalc or Year 1 DP Math AA
+- An overall grade of 5 in MYP Math Extended; or - An overall grade of 6 in MYP Math Standard; or - A Grade of 2 or higher in AP PreCalculus; or - A grade of 2 in DP Math AA; and - An overall grade of 5 in MYP Science and a Criterion A score of 6

 AP Physics 1: Algebra-based is the equivalent of one semester of an introductory, algebra-based Physics college course.
-Students cultivate their understanding of Physics through inquiry-based investigations as they explore topics such as Newtonian mechanics (including rotational motion); work, energy, and power; mechanical waves and sound; and introductory, simple circuits.
+Students cultivate their understanding of Physics through inquiry-based investigations as they explore topics such as Newtonian mechanics (including rotational motion); work, energy, and power; and fluids;.
 LABORATORY REQUIREMENT: This course requires that 25 percent of the instructional time will be spent in hands-on laboratory work, with an emphasis on inquiry-based investigations that provide students with opportunities to apply the science practices.